joshuafayallen/fall-22-pols1101/content/talk/Unit-1/What-is-Government/index.md

   name: Slides PDF
   url: "slides/Class-01.pdf"
 show_post_time: false
-subtitle: What is does and who is teaching you about it
+subtitle: What is Government? and who is teaching you about it
 title: What is Government?
 ---